 The goal is to uncover the discourse and evolution behind certain hashtag social movements using NLP methods, machine learning algorithms, and language models.
 Twitter data was collected and processed using NLTK and several Python tools.

 Collaborators: Sam Nguyen & Juanita Ordonez

-The objective is to fine-tune and evaluate three neural network models named BERT, ALBERT, and LongFormer on the question answering data set called DuoRC where it contains movie plots with narrative structures.
+The objective was to fine-tune and evaluate three language models named BERT, ALBERT, and LongFormer on question answering data set called DuoRC where it contains movie plots with narrative structures.
 Due to the complexity and length of narrative texts, these models are needed to not only answer the question but must also go beyond its capabilities to perform complex reasoning and reading comprehension to infer answers to questions.

 Machine Learning Application on Opacity

 Collaborators: Robert C. Blake & Ben C. Yee